 Yes, you should first uninstall the Technology Preview version using the included Uninstall VMware Workstation function before upgrading to the final released version.

-Will I lose all the virtual machines I created with the Technology Preview version?
+Will the virtual machines created with the Technology Preview version be lost?

 Can I qualify for a free upgrade?